Growth and Development

 Detailed nutrition information for mothers who are breastfeeding or bottle-feeding, and toddlers, preschool-aged children, school-aged children, and adolescents

 Your child is a toddler now and very active!
-He or she can climb stairs while holding on and play with push and pull toys.
+They can climb stairs while holding on and play with push and pull toys.

 Anyone can feel sad or depressed at times.
 But mood disorders are more intense.
 They are harder to handle than normal feelings of sadness.
 Read on to learn more about these types of disorders in teens.